psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ```

-The advert immediately following also anniunced the sale of fixtures and fittings from the Tontine brewery.
+The advert immediately following also announced the sale of fixtures and fittings from the Tontine brewery.

 ```{admonition} To Brewers, Publicans, Farmers, and others, July 1821
 :class: dropdown